BerriAI/litellm/docs/my-website/docs/providers/bedrock.md

 )
 ```

-### Pass auth params in completion()
+### Passing credentials as parameters - Completion()
-If you don't want to set env variables, pass auth params to completion
+Pass AWS credentials as parameters to litellm.completion
 ```python
 import os
 from litellm import completion